lalapubg/signup.github.io/README.md

-To see it live click the link https://lalapubg.github.io/signup.github.io/ got to the next project
+To see it live click the link https://lalapubg.github.io/signup.github.io/ got to the next project ok ok